Historic Richmond Town: In popular culture

 Historic Richmond Town is featured prominently in the documentary A Walk Around Staten Island with David Hartman and Barry Lewis, which profiles the history and culture of Staten Island.
 It premiered on December 3, 2007, on PBS member station WNET.

-Richmond Town was featured in the third season of the television series Boardwalk Empire.
+Historic Richmond Town is featured in the third season of the television series Boardwalk Empire.
 A 1920s diner and gas station were constructed and shot on location.
 These sets were shown in the shows third season, which aired in fall of 2012 on HBO.

+Historic Richmond Town was featured in the eighth episode of the first season of the PBS television series History Detectives.
+The episode follows an investigation into the history of a Union flag in the museum’s collection that purports to date from the 1860s, and features dramatizations set in the Stephens-Black House with costumed museum staff as actors.

 Historic Richmond Town was also featured as a haunted location on the paranormal TV series Most Terrifying Places which aired on the Travel Channel in 2019.